Your application process

 Many general practitioners can be found in Vaihingen and the city center.
-The Office of International Affairs is happy to help you with addresses.
+The International Office is happy to help you with addresses.
 Find further information on our health care page.

 In case of an emergency please call 112, the emergency number for ambulance, police and fire department.